DivyaReddy262/seaad-mtg-scrna/README.md

 - Use H5SparseMatrix instead of zellkonverter to read h5ad files on this cluster
 - Always set LD_PRELOAD before starting R to fix GCC library mismatch
 - Use `-A workshop` in SLURM scripts for better queue priority
-- Scratch storage has 60-day deletion policy — files are backed up to Slate

 ---